-NEWS UPDATE: New Jersey has just become a GC-Friendly state.
-Governor Phil Murphy recently signed into law the ‘Gestational Carrier Agreement Bill’.
-The law will protect all parties involved in Gestational Carrier arrangements as well as promote the best interests of the children who will be born as a result.
+NEWS UPDATE: New Jersey became a GC-Friendly state back in 2018 when Governor Phil Murphy signed the ‘Gestational Carrier Agreement Bill’ into law.
+New York State passed the ‘Child-Parent Security Act’ in February 2021.
+These laws are designed to protect all parties involved in Gestational Carrier arrangements as well as promote the best interests of the children who will be born as a result.
 Gestational Carrier Contracts will be enforceable, and Intended Parents and Gestational Carriers will have the legal protections that were denied to them previously.

 What Is A Gestational Carrier?